1. WHO IS THE DISTRICT ATTORNEY FOR OUR COUNTY? CAN YOU TELL ME A LITTLE BIT ABOUT HIM?

 4. CAN I REPORT A CRIME DIRECTLY TO THE DISTRICT ATTORNEY'S OFFICE?

 Yes, there are many cases where the District Attorney's Office does take crime reports.
-Crimes involving elder fraud, insurance fraud (specifically worker's compensation, health and disability insurance) , or real estate fraud, elder or dependent adult abuse/neglect, consumer protection, high tech crimes, and the misconduct of public officials may be reported to our office.
+Crimes involving insurance fraud (specifically worker's compensation, health and disability insurance) , or real estate fraud, elder fraud, consumer protection, high tech crimes, and the misconduct of public officials may be reported to our office.
 If the crime does not fall within these parameters, please contact the local law enforcement agency where the crime occurred.
 If the agency feels that a crime has been committed, they will forward the report to our Office for review.
 If this is an emergency, please dial 911.

 5. HOW MANY LAWYERS ARE IN THE DISTRICT ATTORNEY’S OFFICE?
 HOW IS THE OFFICE ORGANIZED?